Try a Mini Facelift in Los Angeles Today! Your Younger Self is Waiting!

 Lunchtime facelift, also known as the thread lift or mini face lift, is the less invasive and cheaper alternative to the traditional facelift.
 The procedure entails lifting different parts of your facial skin using threads.
 Essentially, it involves hooking the skin and pulling it up to correct the sagging of the skin.
 This Los Angeles facial cosmetic surgery is common among people in their 40s.

-It is a modified form of the traditional facelift, in which a plastic surgeon applies small incisions on your hairline to aid in lifting the lower half of your facial skin for sagging jowls treatment in Los Angeles.
+It is a modified form of the traditional facelift, in which a plastic surgeon applies small incisions on your hairline to aid in lifting the lower half of your facial skin for sagging jowls.

 How Lunchtime Facelift Works